KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

   Select `Detect Installations`.
 If this fails to find where your game is installed, please manually find the folder where the game is installed
   - This is usually located in `Z:\home\deck\.local\share\Steam\steamapps\common\KINGDOM HEARTS -HD 1.5+2.5 ReMix-`

-- Step 5: Click `Next >` and choose `Install Panacea for Linux`.
+- Step 5: Click `Next >` and choose `Install Panacea`.
 We will be using Panacea for this tutorial.
    - OpenKH Panacea allows you to load your mods without modifying the game files.

 - Step 6: OpenKH will ask if you want to install `Lua Backend`.
 This is *not* necessary for Re:Fined, so feel free to click `Next >` if you do not wish to install it.
-    - If you choose to install `Lua Backend`, you must rename `LuaBackend.dll` to `dinput8.dll` in your game directory folder where the .exe files are located, otherwise the game will fail to load.

 - Step 7: - On the next screen, it will ask if you want to `Launch Games Directly (Steam)`.
 Skip this, as this method does not work on Steam Deck/Linux.